 This kind of content is a free advertisement for any brand and it is used for digital marketing purposes frequently.

-Check out 10 real user generated content campaigns on Instagram listed by Hubspot.
+Check out these 10 real user generated content campaigns on Instagram.

 64. Visual Storytelling

-Visual storytelling is a great way of selling, grabbing attention and giving an emotional load to your story or product.
+Visual storytelling is a great way of selling, grabbing attention and bringing emotion to your story or product.

 Simply said, cross posting is sharing the same message on different sections of the same platform (for example Subreddits) or on different platforms.